Re-activated Call for Proposals

 The JI accepts proposals on an annual basis from investigators in any health science discipline working collaboratively across the University of Michigan and Peking University Health Science Center.
-Our institutional, cross-disciplinary collaboration is uniquely positioned to facilitate the kind of translational research that is often difficult for individual researchers (from either institution) to pursue alone.
-Projects are prioritized that (a) demonstrate an effective team approach to discovery; (b) emphasize new findings on diseases relative to both countries; and (c) can be leveraged for extramural funding opportunities.
+Our institutional, cross-disciplinary collaboration is uniquely positioned to facilitate translational and clinical research that is often difficult for individual researchers (from either institution) to pursue alone.

 University of Michigan faculty should be full-time and can hold appointments in any of the health science schools.
 (Note that cost sharing is expected for schools outside of Michigan Medicine to obtain matching support.)
 PKUHSC faculty should be full-time and should not hold currently hold another active grant.

 Discovery Awards provide up to $100,000 (USD) a year for two years to promote new collaborations that have yet to be fully established.

 Pilot Awards provide up to $300,000 (USD) a year for two years and are intended to strengthen a partnership between investigators with a demonstrated track record of successful collaboration.
 Pilot Awards also include proposals that considered as interventional clinical trials.

 Innovation Bridge Awards are new for 2020 and provide up to $100,000 (USD) for one year to help investigator teams develop innovative technologies and to accelerate translation of research into a product.
 This award category will be evaluated based on the potential for successful technology commercialization.